-Cortland C. Putbrese manages the Richmond, Virginia office of DunlapWeaver, a mid-Atlantic law firm with offices spanning several states.
+Cortland manages the Richmond, Virginia office of Dunlap Bennett & Ludwig, a mid-Atlantic law firm with offices spanning several states.
+Prior to joining the firm, Cortland practiced with a major international law firm.
 He has extensive experience representing and advising Fortune 500 companies in multimillion-dollar lawsuits in state and federal courts across the country.
-Mr. Putbrese also counsels start-up companies and assists them with their business planning and legal needs.
+Cortland has also represented various foreign corporations and worked with counsel around the globe.
+His practice focuses on commercial litigation, products liability, intellectual property, insurance coverage, employment, alcohol beverage control, and political law matters.
+He also counsels start-up companies and assists them with their business planning needs.